HaikuTeam/animator/QA.md

-I can hold down Shift and click multiple elements to select them I can drag a selection marquee on stage to select multiple elements I can click away from multiple elements to select them I can click on an empty area in multi-selection to select the elements I can drag (translate) a multiselection
+I can hold down Shift and click multiple elements to select them I can drag a selection marquee on stage to select multiple elements I can click away from multiple elements to deselect them I can click on an empty area in multi-selection to select the elements I can drag (translate) a multiselection
 I can rotate a multiselection, including an element that has 2D rotation